Value of the Dollar Today

 - The dollar is the world's reserve currency.
 Most international transactions are made in dollars.
 Foreign governments keep dollars on hand in case their businesses need it for international trade.

 - Some countries, like China and Japan, export a lot to the United States.
 Their companies receive many dollars as payment for their goods.
 The government exchanges those dollars for local currency.

 - The central banks of China and Japan use the dollars to purchase U.S. Treasuries.
 This practice keeps the dollar's value higher relative to their currencies.
 Their exports become cheaper in comparison.
 It gives their firms a competitive advantage.

 They want China to force the yuan's value higher.
 That would allow U.S. exporters in many states to be more competitive.
 But this would be disastrous to most of us.
 Many experts say that the yuan is 30% lower than it should be.
 If the yuan rose 30%, so would the prices of the things China exports.
 Next time you want to buy something that says "Made in China," imagine it costing about a third more.

 What It Means to You

 When the dollar loses value it drives import prices higher.
 That's of the reasons for high gas prices.
 The biggest import is oil.
 It also makes trips overseas more expensive.
 But, a declining dollar helps U.S. manufacturers export because their products cost less in foreign countries.

 A decline in the dollar's value eats away at your standard of living.
 For many Americans, that is exactly what has happened.
 Income inequality has increased.
-Between 2000 and 2006, average wages remained flat despite an increase in worker productivity of 15 percent.
-In those six years, corporate profits increased 1.3 percent per year.
+Between 2000 and 2006, average wages remained flat despite an increase in worker productivity of 15%.
+In those six years, corporate profits increased 1.3% per year.
 And that was before the recession.

 Since the recession, the rich have just gotten richer.
-In 2012, the top 10 percent of earners took home 50 percent of all income.
-The top 1 percent earned 20 percent of all income.
+In 2012, the top 10% of earners took home 50% of all income.
+The top 1% earned 20% of all income.
 These are the highest percentages recorded in the last 100 years.